viames/pair/README.md

 #### ActiveRecord

-Pair connects to MySQL DBMS with an ORM based on [Active Record](https://en.wikipedia.org/wiki/Active_record_pattern) pattern.
-It does not require the configuration of XML files.
+Pair allows the creation of objects related to each respective database table using the [ActiveRecord class](https://github.com/Viames/Pair/wiki/ActiveRecord).
 Objects retrieved from the DB are cast in both directions to the required type (int, bool, DateTime, float, csv).
+See [Automatic properties cast](https://github.com/Viames/Pair/wiki/ActiveRecord#automatic-properties-cast) page in the wiki.

-In addition, each class inherited from ActiveRecord supports many convenient methods including those for managing the internal cache for saving data that saves queries.
+In addition, each class inherited from ActiveRecord supports many convenient methods including those for caching data that save queries.

 The Pair base tables are InnoDB utf-8mb4.